Jerrybaijy/notes/kubernetes.md

 - A Kubernetes cluster consists of two types of resources:

-  - **Control Plane**: The Control Plane is responsible for managing the cluster
+  - **Control Plane**: The Control Plane is responsible for managing the cluster.
   - **Node**: A node is a VM or a physical computer that serves as a worker machine in a Kubernetes cluster.

 - [All the required components in a complete and working cluster.](https://kubernetes.io/zh-cn/docs/concepts/overview/components/)